 Responsive Live Chat

-Long gone are the days when email and phone support was the only means of customer support.
+Long gone are the days when phone and email support were the only means of customer support.
 Technology has made it possible to incorporate live-chat systems within websites that allow customer queries to be answered in real-time.
-This allows customers the flexibility of getting their queries resolved without having to go out of their way.

 In terms of converting sales, the greater is the responsiveness of your chatbot, the greater are the chances for customers to purchase your services.